maxhbr/LDBcollector/md/ICU.md

                                 "name": "Present the executable generated from the modified source code" }
                         ],
                         "_str": "Description: Relevant documentation and accompanying documents for the software will be treated in the same way as the software.
-The same rights will be granted to those to whom the software is provided.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribution of Modified Source Code\n- Distribute the object code generated from the modified source code\n- Distribute the generated binaries from modified source code\n- Selling Software\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n- Distribute the executable generated from the modified source code\n- Publish the modified source code.\n- Present the object code generated from the modified source code.\n- Present the executable generated from the modified source code\n\nConditions:\nOlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/1\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/1\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer included in the license, _condition_description = }\n\n", "conditions": {
+The same rights will be granted to those to whom the software is provided.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribution of Modified Source Code\n- Distribute the object code generated from the modified source code\n- Distribute the generated binaries from modified source code\n- Selling Software\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n- Distribute the executable generated from the modified source code\n- Publish the modified source code.\n- Present the object code generated from the modified source code.\n- Present the executable generated from the modified source code\n\nConditions:\nOBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n", "conditions": {
                             "name": "Include a copyright notice, list of terms and conditions, and disclaimer included in the license", "type": "OBLIGATION"